 EIP in a Nutshell

-EIP supports the use of paper or electronic ballots.
-It also enables the hand counting of paper ballots, but also by machines.
+That's what EIP does.
+It enables ballot verification through auditing when hand counting paper ballots, and also when using machines.
 Here is how an electronic EIP Election works:

-1. Show up in person at a precinct to vote.
+- Show up in person at a precinct to vote.

 Now you can use your favorite device to not only trace your ballot, but also to follow the election results immediately and ultimately count all the votes all by yourself using a publicly available standardized EIP Cast Vote Records Ledger.